Fenja/word-progressor/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `http-server-spa dist/wordProgressor index.html 4200` after an `ng build --prod` to simulate the production server (needed for notification and serviceWorker).
+Run `http-server-spa dist index.html 4200` after an `ng build --prod` to simulate the production server (needed for notification and serviceWorker).

 ## Code scaffolding